dougeby/IntuneDocs/intune/app-sideload-windows.md

 ---
 # required metadata

-title: Sideload apps for Windows and Windows Phone | Microsoft Docs
+title: Sideload apps for Windows and Windows Phone
 description: Learn how to sign line of business apps so you can use Intune to deploy them.
 keywords:
 author: robstackmsft